-- (b) All persons, firms or corporations receiving fish from a vessel fishing under permit as provided in Section 7 of these regulations shall within 48 hours make to an authorized enforcement officer of the Governments of Canada or the United States a signed statistical return showing the date, locality, name of vessel received from and the amount of halibut and of other species landed with the halibut and certifying that permission to receive such fish was secured in accordance with paragraph (c) of Section 7 of these regulations.
-Such persons, firms or corporations may be required by any officer of the Governments of Canada or the United States to support the accuracy of the above signed statistical return with a sworn statement. - (c) All records of all persons, firms or corporations concerning the landing, purchase, receipt and sale of halibut and other species landed therewith shall be retained for a period of two years and shall be open at all times to inspection by any enforcement officer of the Governments of Canada or the United States or by any authorized representative of the Commission.
-Such persons, firms or corporations may be required to certify to the correctness of such records and to support the certificate by a sworn statement. - (d) The possession by any person, firm or corporation of halibut which such person, firm or corporation knows to have been taken by a vessel without a valid halibut license or a vessel without a permit when such license or permit is required, is prohibited. - (e) No person, firm or corporation shall unload any halibut from any vessel that has fished for halibut in Area 3B South or in Area 3B North Triangle or in Area 3B Northeast or in Area 3B Northwest after the closure of Area 3A unless the license of said vessel has been validated at Sand Point, Alaska, as required in paragraphs (e) and (g) of Section 6, and unless the vessel has complied with the provisions of Section 16 of these regulations, or unless permission to unload such halibut has been secured from an enforcement officer of the Governments of Canada or the United States.
+(b) All records of all persons, firms or corporations concerning the landing, purchase, receipt and sale of halibut shall be retained for a period of two years and shall be open at all times to inspection by any enforcement officer of the Governments of Canada or the United States or by any authorized representative of the Commission.
+Such persons, firms or corporations may be required to certify to the correctness of such records and to support the certificate by a sworn statement.

+(c) The possession by any person, firm or corporation of halibut which such person, firm or corporation knows to have been taken by a vessel without a valid halibut license is prohibited.

+(d) No person, firm or corporation shall unload any halibut from any vessel that has fished for halibut in Areas 3B, 3C, 4A, 4B, 4C, 4D or 4E after the closure of Area 3A unless the license of said vessel has been validated at Sand Point, Alaska, as required in paragraphs (e) and (g) of Section 6, and unless the vessel has complied with the provisions of Section 14 of these regulations, or unless permission to unload such halibut has been secured from an enforcement officer of the Governments of Canada or the United States.

-Section 11.
+Section 9.
 Dory Gear Prohibited